barbariansubhkaran/Acoustics_obstacle/README.md

 # Acoustics_obstacle
-## Modeling of sound waves around an obstacle using OpenFOAM.
+## Modeling of sound waves around an obstacle using OpenFOAM v1812.

 ### This is an OpenFOAM case to model soundwaves using rhoPimpleFoam, compressible solver.